paygol/WooCommerce/README.md

 ---

-### About PayGol:
+### About Paygol:

-- PayGol is an online payment service provider offering a wide variety of both worldwide and local payment methods including (but not limited to) credit card, debit card, bank transfer and cash payments.
+- Paygol is an online payment service provider offering a wide variety of both worldwide and local payment methods including (but not limited to) credit card, debit card, bank transfer and cash payments.
 Local payment methods supported include WebPay, OXXO, Boleto, DineroMail, MercadoPago and many others.
 The simplicity of its integration makes it very easy for anyone to use it, and this ease of use translates perfectly to this plugin.